 If you are unsure if you can find certain ingredients at the grocery store, just give them a call and they will let you know.
 Always go in with a list and a plan!

-Whatever your taste or skill set, I’ve comprised a list of great Valentine’s dinner ideas that has something for everyone!
+Whatever your taste or skill set, I’ve compiled a list of great Valentine’s dinner ideas that includes something for everyone!

 1. Salmon in White Wine Sauce

 Tender, flaky salmon in a light and citrusy white wine sauce is perfect for Valentine’s day.
 Light enough that you won’t feel uncomfortably full, but still plenty to satisfy you.

 Also, it cooks up quickly so you can focus your attention on each other instead of spending the night in the kitchen.

 Thick-cut pork tenderloin with a golden-brown sear and a creamy mushroom gravy makes for an impressive valentine’s day dinner.
 Cheaper than some of the gourmet cuts of steak or fancy seafood, it looks just as beautiful when plated properly.

 3. Lemon Garlic Shrimp Pasta